 What’s The Science of Happiness?

-But we missed looking deeper into what made some of us happier than the rest.
+But traditional psychology missed looking into what made some of us happier than the rest.

-Scientists have turned their attention to what makes us prosper and thrive.
-They are focusing on thoughts, actions, and behaviors that make us more likable at our workplaces, happier in our relationships, and feel more fulfilled when we go to bed at night.
+They began focusing on the behaviors that make us more likable at work, happier in our relationships, and feel more fulfilled when we go to bed.

 “The take-home message is that when we are stressed and we help others, we can also end up helping ourselves,” study author Emily Ansell, assistant professor of psychiatry at Yale University School of Medicine, told CBS News.

-Happiness, as we understand now, is something we can create ourselves.
-We do not need to wait for happy things to happen to us or for people to bring us happiness.
+Happiness, as we currently understand it, is something we can create ourselves.
+We don’t need to wait for happy things to happen to us or for other people to make us happy.

 What types of experiences pay the biggest happiness dividends?